TheSethRose/X-Pilot/docs/tweepy-v2-authentication-guide.md

 ### Capabilities

 With Bearer Token authentication, you can:
-- Read public tweets
+- Read public posts
-- Search for tweets
+- Search for posts
 - Get user information
 - Retrieve followers and following lists
 - Access public lists

-You cannot perform write operations like posting tweets or sending DMs.
+You cannot perform write operations like posting posts or sending DMs.

 ## OAuth 1.0a User Context